mjyc/cycle-robot-drivers/screen/README.md

   * state: a reducer stream.
   * status: a stream of action status.
   * result: a stream of action results.
-  * TabletFace: a stream for `TabletFace` driver input.
+  * TabletFace: a stream for the `TabletFace` driver input.

 <!-- End src/FacialExpressionAction.ts -->